Britive platform release 2026.04.01 is now live in production.

 Britive configuration

-1. Login to Britive with administrator privileges.
+1. Log in to Britive with administrator privileges.

 2. Click Admin -> Application and Access Profile Management.

-3. From the Tenant Applications page, click on CREATE APPLICATION.
+3. From the Tenant Applications page, click on Create Application.

 5. In the Application tab, enter the following values: